shaheerx1/shaheerx1/README.md

 - 🤔 &nbsp; A freshman Computer Science student exploring the domains of web and cloud applications
 - 🎓 &nbsp; BS(CS) student at UOL
 -  👁  &nbsp; Aiming to be one of the finest developers in the community
-- 🤩 &nbsp; Passionate about learning cutting-edge technologies
-- 💪 &nbsp; Want to learn languages like Python and Ruby
+- 💪 &nbsp; Learning Javascript and Python
-- 🌱 &nbsp; Learning more about Front-end and Back-end technologies
+- 🤩 &nbsp; Passionate about Robotics, Automation and other cutting-edge technologies

 <h3>🛠 Tech Stack</h3>

-- 💻 &nbsp; C | C++
+- 💻 &nbsp; C | C++ | Python
 - 🌐 &nbsp; HTML  | JavaScript |  ReactJS

-- 🖥 &nbsp; Illustrator| Photoshop
+- 🖥 &nbsp; UI | UX | Photoshop

 <h3> 🤝🏻 Connect with Me </h3>